 Whilst this is based on a number of assumptions and how it might affect an ‘average’ human body, it’s still a good rule of thumb to help evaluate the approximate risk level posed by different combinations of heat and humidity.

-So, what can you do to mitigate the effects of heat and humidity?
+How to mitigate the effects of heat and humidity